Lhasa Entry Requirements

 Prohibited Items

-- Counterfeit currency or goods - illegal
+- Counterfeit currency or forged documents

 Restricted Items